Juan-Jones/earnonlinemoney/content/blog/ecommerce-marketing-tips.md

 ### 10. Utilize Social Commerce

 Social commerce integrates shopping directly within social media platforms, streamlining the purchase process.
 Use shoppable posts on platforms like Instagram and Facebook to allow customers to buy products without leaving the app.
 Tag products in your posts to make them easily accessible.
 Set up a storefront on social media platforms.
 Ensure that your product listings are up-to-date and visually appealing.
+Hence, [gain a social media presence]({{< relref "building-a-social-media-presence" >}}).

 ### 11. Encourage Customer Feedback